Skip to main content

 There's a consensus among experts that house prices will rise this year:

-- Rightmove and Savills forecast a rise of 2%.
+• Rightmove and Savills forecast a 2% rise.

-- Nationwide predicts that they could increase by between 2% and 4%.
+• Nationwide predicts they could increase by 2% to 4%.

-- Halifax anticipates property prices will continue to grow gradually into 2026.
+• Halifax anticipates property prices will continue to grow gradually in 2026.

 Is it possible to get a good mortgage deal?